marcduiker/marcduiker.github.io/_posts/2022-11-02-one-year-at-ably.md

 ## Events

 I had the opportunity to speak at several conferences and meetups this year, both online and in-person.
-It was great to attend in-person events again, and see people respond to your talk, and ask questions afterwards.
-I'm still proponent of online (or hybrid) events as well.
+It was great to attend in-person events again, networking with other people, seeing people respond to your talk, and people asking questions afterwards.
+I'm still a proponent of online (or hybrid) events as well though.
 Online events can be more accessible, and allow for a more diverse audience.

 <img class="u-max-full-width" itemprop="image" src="{{ site.url }}/assets/2022/11/02/dotnetdaysro_speaking.jpg" alt="Speaking at dotnetdays Romania">